Kailash Mansarovar Full Moon Tour 2026 - 16 Days

 • Tipping to staff(as an appreciation)

-• All meal (Lunch and Dinner) in Kathmandu
+• All meals (Lunch and Dinner) in Kathmandu

-• Any further price because of Natural cataclysm and Unforeseen Circumstances and etc
+• Any further price because of Natural cataclysm and Unforeseen Circumstances, etc

 Notes